ClaireGMIT/GMIT-Project2019/README.md

     *Have created code to import the numpy program for performing scientific calculations *Have used iPython on CMDER to check that code i am writing is error free. i have found some errors but have resolved them. see notes in code for examples
-    *Have written code to find the mean value for data in each column *Prepared a HIPO project plan which is a hierarchy Input Process Output flow chart showing how i will creat small simple modules for codes then joining together into a larger module.
+    *Have written code to find the mean value for data in each column *Prepared a HIPO project plan which is a hierarchy Input Process Output flow chart showing how i will create small simple modules for codes then joining together into a larger module.

 24April2019